Apr 30, 2024 - minute readminutes read

 The European Federation of Periodontology

-The European Federation of Periodontology states in its manifesto that evidence has shown that certain oral bacteria can enter the bloodstream and cause inflammatory and immune responses that affecting the foetoplacental unit.
+The European Federation of Periodontology emphasises in its manifesto that certain oral bacteria can enter the bloodstream during periodontal disease, triggering inflammatory and immune responses that can impact the fetoplacental unit.

-• Recommending a diet rich in antioxidants and fibre while reducing refined sugar intake can be vital for the prevention and management of periodontal conditions
+• Recommend a diet rich in antioxidants and fibre while reducing refined sugar intake, which can be vital for the prevention and management of periodontal conditions.

 • Patients should be educated in oral hygiene maintenance and given detailed oral hygiene instructions in order to modulate disease risk throughout pregnancy